Netsend/PerspectiveDB/README.md

 between different servers should be done over an ssh tunnel.

 Communication with browsers can be done by using WebSockets.
-It is required to start the WebSocket server over TLS so a key, certificate and Diffie-Hellman parameters file must be generated in order for this to work.
+It is required to start the WebSocket server over TLS with forward secrecy so a private key, certificate and Diffie-Hellman parameters file must exist for this to work.

-Generate DH parameters, a private key, a temporary csr and a self signed
+Generate DH parameters, a private key, a temporary csr and a self signed certificate (or use a certificate signed by one of the major CAs):
-certificate:
 ```
 $ umask 077
 $ openssl dhparam -outform PEM -out config/dhparam.pem 2048